Slayer95/aura-bot/CLI.md

 - private: The game can only be joined from PvPGN realms by typing the game name.
 - public: The game is visible and clickable in the game lists in PvPGN realms.
+- none: The game cannot be joined from PvPGN realms.

 ## \`--owner \<USER@SERVER>\`